dandi/dandi-archive/doc/design/doi-generation-1.md

 This function will generate the body of the DOI and return it.

 * creating a mapping between datacite's metadata and datacite's dictionary
-  * this should not return an error
+  * this should not return an error due to the problems with metadata (should be validated before)

 ## dandi-api